OctopusDeploy/docs/docs/tenants/tenant-deployment-faq.md

 ## Can I deploy to multiple tenants at the same time? {#Multi-tenantdeploymentsFAQ-CanIdeploytomultipletenantsatthesametime?}

 Yes!
 You can create multiple tenanted deployments at the same time very easily by using the Octopus UI, The Octopus CLI or any of the build server extensions.
-You can choose multiple tenants using [Tenant Tags](/docs/deployments/patterns/multi-tenant-deployments/tenant-tags.md) or all of the tenants in an environment.
-For more information refer to [deploying releases with the Octopus CLI](/docs/octopus-rest-api/octopus-cli/deploy-release.md) and [designing a multi-tenant upgrade process](/docs/deployments/patterns/multi-tenant-deployments/multi-tenant-deployment-guide/designing-a-multi-tenant-upgrade-process.md).
+You can choose multiple tenants using [Tenant Tags](/docs/tenants/tenant-tags.md) or all of the tenants in an environment.
+For more information refer to [deploying releases with the Octopus CLI](/docs/octopus-rest-api/octopus-cli/deploy-release.md) and [deploying to multiple tenants using tags](/docs/tenants/tenant-tags.md#deploying-to-multiple-tenants-tags).

 ## Can I control the order in which tenanted deployments execute?